dockstore/dockstore-documentation/docs/getting-started/getting-started-with-docker.rst

     $> wget https://s3.amazonaws.com/oconnor-test-bucket/sample-data/NA12878.chrom20.ILLUMINA.bwa.CEU.low_coverage.20121211.bam
     $> /usr/local/bin/bamstats 4 NA12878.chrom20.ILLUMINA.bwa.CEU.low_coverage.20121211.bam

 What's really going on here?
-The ``bamstats`` command above is a simple script we wrote to make it easier to call BAMStats.
-This is what we used the ``COPY`` command to move into the Docker image via the Dockerfile.
+The ``bamstats`` command above is a simple script someone wrote to make it easier to call BAMStats.
+This is the same helper script we mentioned earlier when writing the Dockerfile.
+This is what the ``COPY`` command copied into the Docker image via the Dockerfile.
-Here's the script's contents:
+Here's the helper script's contents:

 ::